 Jacqueline manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
 She is also a Music Festival-winning singer, and member of the Marionettes Chorale.
 She claims to bring some sanity and stability to MEP’s motley crew.

-Caroline a staff writer for Caribbean Beat, the editor for Discover Trinidad & Tobago, and manages MEP’s websites and online marketing.
+Caroline a staff writer for Caribbean Beat, the editor for Discover Trinidad & Tobago, manages MEP’s websites and online marketing, and serves on the Board of MEP.
 She also moonlights in the performing arts.
 She volunteers and freelances with a number of non-profits and SMBs — time permitting — and is currently trying to master unplugging from her “iLife” (no trademark infringement intended), at least sporadically…